 This homemade Chex Mix recipe is super easy to make!
 It does take a bit of time to make, but that’s simply because you’re going to roast the mixture in the oven for about an hour.

 The actual making of the snack mix is super easy and quick!
 So let’s talk making homemade Chex Mix in the oven!
+Or if you’re more of a visual person, watch the video below!

 Or even better, if you have a large aluminum roasting pan – put it in that.